Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 # Monitor authorizations

+An Authorization is the permission that your company is allowed to capture money from the customer via a payment service provider.
 The processing of the authorization transactions works as follows:
 -   The payment service provider creates an authorization transaction, when a customer presses the *Pay now* button during the order process.
 - The payment provider sends then the authorization transaction to the *ActindoCore1 Platform*.
 - In addition, the shop system creates an ID for this transaction.